Meet the Band

 Trombone

-John has played Bass Trombone with AHBB for the last 5 Years .
-He has been playing trombone for over 40 years and has played with local Big Bands over the last decade.
-John enjoys music of all types, he sang tenor and played backup Trombone for a Gospel Quartet for 17 Years.
+John has played bass trombone with AHBB since 2016.
+He has been playing trombone for more than 40 years and has played with local big bands over the last decade.
+John enjoys music of all types; he sang tenor and played backup trombone for a gospel quartet for 17 Years.
 John would like to acknowledge the quality and professionalism of all the members of the AHBB.

 Dale Matsushige